hanazaki05/subtitlerefinerbyllm/README.md

 - **Edge Cases**: May not preserve all complex ASS formatting in rare cases
 - **Single File Processing**: Processes one file at a time (no batch mode) Here are two polished versions—you can choose the tone you prefer:
-- **No compatibility with other API formats is guaranteed:** There are plans to support OpenAI-compatible APIs (e.g., NewAPI).
+- **No compatibility with other API formats is guaranteed**: There are plans to support OpenAI-compatible APIs (e.g., NewAPI).

 ## Future Enhancements